 Make sure it matches the overall look of your building.

-However, it is essential to select a paint that can easily adhere to the plastic surfaces.
+However, selecting a paint that can easily adhere to the plastic surfaces is essential.

 A lot of paints aren’t manufactured for plastic products, so you should go for a product that can accomplish this.